alberttxu/moviewatcher/README.md

 # moviewatcher
 Inspired by David Mastronarde's framewatcher. moviewatcher monitors the current working directory for any files with the mrcs or tif/tiff extensions.
+While moviewatcher is running, any new files that appear in the running directory will automatically be processed by a command specified in a command file.

 ### Requirements